-The use of First Data's TransArmor solution providing for point-to-point encryption and tokenization may limit the scope of PCI, as well as solutions providing end-to-end encryption.
-Use of these solutions generally reduces the number of SAQ questions.
+The use of solutions available from STMS, including certain Clover devices and TransArmor, providing for point-to-point encryption (P2PE) and tokenization may limit the scope of PCI.
+Solutions providing end-to-end encryption (E2EE) are available as well.

+Use of P2PE solutions generally reduces the number of SAQ questions.
+Information on P2PE solutions can be viewed at: